TehMM/ukcase/docs/design_framework.md

 backfill_mode – scraper behaviour hint, default NEW_ONLY (process new items only) or FULL_HISTORY for full backfill.

 rate_limit_seconds – per-segment override; default is from env (1.5s).
+Stored as NUMERIC(6, 2) to bound values to sensible precision.

 is_active – whether the segment participates in scheduled/surfaced lists.